 - if electrical infrastructure, such as a distribution substation, is required for your land development, you may need to conduct an Earth Potential Rise (EPR) hazard assessment, obtain written approval confirming our acceptance of the proposed earthing design and submit the site verification test results to us for review and approval.
 Please refer to our Earth Potential Rise Manual for step-by-step guidelines on this process.

-- Inspection of works during construction by our staff to ensure that all requirements are satisfied.
+- Inspection of works during construction by our inspectors to ensure that all requirements are satisfied.

-- Pre handover is completed by the construction engineer prior to booking a final handover inspection.
+- Pre handover checklist is completed and submitted by the construction engineer prior to booking a final handover inspection.

 - Final inspection by the asset inspector once the works have finished.